Best Whole Life Insurance Companies

 The cash value component in your policy usually grows at a fixed rate, which is predetermined by the insurance company.
 So, ask for quotes from multiple companies and choose the company that pays a relatively higher interest rate.

-A policy with a cash value component may be a good fit if you are young, have a steady source of income, and are not likely to dip into the cash value component
+If you are young, have a steady source of income, and are not likely to dip into the cash value component, you could open the door for a policy which has a cash value component with a variable interest rate, which is linked to market conditions.

-If you are older, it might not be a good option for you.
-You need the cash value component to grow at a steady pace in your retirement years, which is when you might need it the most.
+If you are older, it might not be a good option for you, since you need the cash value component to grow at a steady pace in your retirement years, which is when you might need it the most.

 Why does the Financial Rating of an Insurance Company Matter?